A35-Marvin/aws-libwebsockets/minimal-examples/api-tests/api-test-jose/README.md

-# lws api test lwsac
+# lws api test aws_lwsac

-Demonstrates how to use and performs selftests for lwsac
+Demonstrates how to use and performs selftests for aws_lwsac

 ## build